 Meanwhile, the G-10 handle of the knife has a contoured shape for a comfortable grip.
 It also includes a handcrafted leather sheath.

-OKC gets another item on this list with this tough, reliable, and compact knife.
+OKC gets another item on this list with this tough, reliable, and compact pocket knife for everyday carry.
 This knife was designed by the Marine Corps EOD and Justin Gingrich, a US Special Operations veteran who was behind the successful Ranger knife series of OKC.

 This knife is 7.5 inches long, with its blade measuring 3 inches.
 The blade is made from 5160 carbon alloy steel and powder coated to protect it from various elements.
 It also comes with a durable micarta handle.

 You don’t have to belong to the military to appreciate the Extreme Fighting Knife from Ka-Bar.
 This is not only a fighting knife but also an excellent survival knife.
 It has a great pattern and shape that gives it plenty of advantage over other fighting knives.

 The blade of this knife is made from D2 steel, stainless steel that is excellent at corrosion resistance.
 It is razor-sharp, and durable.
 It also retains its edge well, meaning it will take a long time before it becomes dull.
 The blade is about 7 inches long, making up more than half of the 12-inches length of the knife itself.

 The handle, meanwhile, is made of Kraton G material.
 It has an all-black appearance, which gives it a very simplistic look.
 It also has finger grooves for improved grip and increased friction, which comes in handy when you use the knife outdoors.